DamianMac/damianmac.github.io/_posts/2015-03-06-a-devops-bedtime-story.md

 So one day, there was a BIG RELEASE going into the test environment.
 At about 9:30, all hell broke loose.
 Managers were running around in circles, phones were ringing and fingers were being pointed. **Production had gone down**!

-It turned out that a database schema migration script, dutifully zipped up with the release and outlined as a step in the 30 page Word Document that had been SIGNED OFF by the management, had been copied by the database operations and deployment expert and pasted into the query window of the SQL Server Management Studio.......
+It turned out that a database schema migration script, dutifully zipped up with the release and outlined as a step in the 30 page Word Document that had been SIGNED OFF by the management, had been copied by the database deployment expert and pasted into the query window of the SQL Server Management Studio.......

 **Which happened to be connected to the Production Database Server.**